 Adding hemp seeds or hemp seed oil to a drink would be done for the sole purpose of adding nutrients and dietary fiber to the drink, not cannabinoids.

-Either way, hemp seeds are delicious and you can check them out in this Green Dream Hemp Seed Smoothie recipe.
+Either way, hemp seeds are delicious, and you can check them out in this Green Cannabis Pineapple Smoothie.

-It is especially easy to add CBD oil to smoothies as a powerful anti-inflammatory supplement because it just stirs right in.
+It is effortless to add CBD oil to smoothies because it just stirs right in.